sak1997/simple-pipeline/README.md

 - Mutations are saved inside the VM in the testing/mutations directory on the VM
 - Snapshots are saved in the testing/HTML_snapshots directory on the VM
+- Exceptions may contain a few compilation errors as well, but from our testing and experimentation, we have mostly seen only exceptions.

 ## Results